regular-life/Codeforces-CLI-Tool/README.md

     git clone https://github.com/regular-life/cftool
     ```
     **OR**
-    Download the .zip file from [cftool GitHub Repository](https://github.com/regular-life/cftool).
+    Download the .zip file from [cftool GitHub Repository](https://github.com/regular-life/Codeforces-CLI-Tool).

   - **Navigate to Project Directory:**
-    Open a terminal and navigate to `cftool` directory.
+    Open a terminal and navigate to `Codeforces-CLI-Tool` directory.

   - **Run Installation Script:**
     Run the installation script to do the initial setup and installtion of dependencies: